Fuss04/MTD_Companion/README.md

 MTD_Companion
 =============

-This is the release branch.
-Do not commit directly to this branch.
+This is the dev branch.
+You may send pull requests to this branch.
-Instead commit to the dev branch.